franksinankaya/bash2cpp/README.md

 bash2cpp converts simple bash scripts to c++ code.
 It requires c++17 for file IO and expects c++ code to run in Linux.
+Code also uses boost::format for printf format specifier conversion.
 Though, with some effort Linux dependency can be removed but this is not in radar at this moment.

 Reasons why you may want to try bash2cpp are:
 1. Faster execution time by using native binary as opposed to shell script.